gmonchain/Staking-and-Distribute-contract/README.md

 # Staking and Distribute Contracts

-This repository contains the smart contracts for staking and token distribution.
+This repository houses the essential smart contracts for a decentralized application focused on token staking and distribution.
+It includes two primary contracts: `Splitter.sol` for managing token distribution and `Rebase.sol` for handling staking and rebase mechanics.

 ## Contracts